-Delay in the submission of the tax declaration is subject to tax penalties at the rate of 1% of the tax payable as per assessment for each 30 days delay or part thereof.
+Delays in the submission of the tax declaration is subject to late filing penalties of 1% of the tax payable as per assessment for each 30 days delay or part thereof in filing the tax declaration.
 Additionally, penalty is charged for any delay in payment of tax, at the rate of 1% of the tax due for each 30 days delay or part thereof.